 By a vast measure, the Bible is the most printed book of all time.
-Six billion copies of the Bible have been printed in 426 languages.
-That means 90 percent of the population has a Bible in its own language.¹
+Six billion copies of the Bible have been printed in almost 700 languages.
+The New Testament has about double that. ¹

 When I looked for the Top 10 printed books of all time, none of the lists were the same.
 They each recorded different books in different orders.
 But two things were the same in every list: